 - If the window adapter is too tall and/or the hose diameter is too large for your window, you won’t be able to adjust the adapter height or hose diameter, but you can cut a Plexiglas piece to fit the hose.
 Secure the Plexiglas over your window and put the exhaust hose through the cut-out hole.

-- You shouldn’t lengthen your exhaust hose as it could cause damage to your portable air conditioner.
+- You shouldn’t lengthen your exhaust hose as it could cause damage to your portable room air conditioner.

 - Instead, if you find the hose can’t reach from your PAC to the window bracket, you can place the unit on a platform so the hose can sufficiently reach the window.